-A while back, I published a white paper on security culture.
-An organization’s culture in relation to information security determines how receptive employees will be to security initiatives.
+An organization’s security culture in relation to information security determines how receptive employees will be to security initiatives.
 Culture can make the difference between security that is embedded into the organization versus security that is simply an afterthought or even worse, ignored.